wraithan/resume/docs/technical_skills.rst

 #######

 It sparked the fire in me to really start enjoying JavaScript.
-I have used it to build out microservices, commandline utilities, libraries, and for work.
+I have used it to build out micro services, command line utilities, libraries, and for work.

 * Have a deep understanding of performance in Node.js and V8.
 * Wrote instrumentation for a number of database drivers and frameworks, requiring knowledge of the library internals.
-* Wrote a benchmarking suite as a series of microservices that can run benchmarking and load testing jobs for days or weeks.
+* Wrote a benchmarking suite as a series of micro services that can run benchmarking and load testing jobs for days or weeks.
 * Participated in various contributor discussions affecting the direction of Node.js for tracing and release cycle.